AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 (or Coastal Carpet Snake, includes Brisbane Carpet Snakes)

 Distribution of the Coastal Carpet Python Morelia spilota mcdowelli is Yellow in the map above and is approximate only!

 Note that the distribution map is a very rough guide only, in some areas there are intergrades between the subspecies, and snakes from those areas may be hard to categorize as they may have characteristics of more than one subspecies.

-The Jaguar Python or RPM (Reduced Pattern Morph) was bred from Coastal Carpet Pythons.
-Although carpet pythons color and pattern varies considerably in the wild, Jaguar Pythons do not occur naturally in the wild.
+The Jaguar Carpet Python was selectively bred from Coastal carpet pythons.
+Although carpet pythons color and pattern varies considerably in the wild, Jaguar Carpet Pythons do not occur naturally in the wild.
 Jaguars have also been crossed with other carpet python subspecies.

 and John Hollister.
 All rights reserved.
 Reproduction or re-use of information or materials from this web site is strictly prohibited and against international law.
 (NOTE:- No permission is needed to link to this web page)